Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Introduction

 iv.
 We show that for both stationary and non-stationary system dynamics, \plc{} detects distribution change $O(w)$ slots ($w$ is prediction window size) faster with high probability and achieves a fast $O(\min(\epsilon^{-1+c/2}, e_w/\epsilon)+\log^2(1/\epsilon))$ convergence time, which is faster than the $O(\epsilon^{-1+c/2} + \epsilon^{-c})$ time of the \olac{} scheme \cite{huang-learning-sig-14}, and the $O(1/\epsilon)$ time of Backpressure.

-v.
-Our results show that state prediction (even imperfect) can help performance in two ways (a) achieve faster detection, i.e., detect change $w$ slots faster, and (b) obtain a better utility-delay tradeoff, i.e., reduce delay to $O(e_w/\epsilon+\log^2(1/\epsilon))$ for the same utility.
-They rigorously quantify the benefits of prediction in four important performance metrics, i.e., utility (efficiency), delay (quality-of-service), detection (robustness), and convergence (adaptability).

 The rest of the paper is organized as follows.
-In Section \ref{section:examples}, we discuss a few motivating examples in different application scenarios.
+In Section \ref{section:examples}, we discuss a few motivating examples.
 We set up the notations in Section \ref{section:notation}, and present the problem formulation in Section \ref{section:model}.
 Background information is provided in Section \ref{section:review}.
-Then, we present \plc{} in Section \ref{section:plc}, and prove its performance in Section \ref{section:performance}.
+Then, we present \plc{} and its analysis in Sections \ref{section:plc} and \ref{section:performance}.
 Simulation results are presented in Section \ref{section:sim}, followed by conclusions in Section \ref{section:conclusion}.
 To facilitate reading, all the proofs are placed in the appendices.